nshalabi/ProtectVSS/README.md

 To see the logging (KdPrint) messages in DbgView, apply the registry setting in "EnableKdPrintRegistrySetting.reg" file

+You might also need to enable test sigining (it is better to use a VM for testing):

+`bcdedit /set testsigning on`

 ## WARNING
 This POC was tested with Windows 10 (1909), **USE A TESTING virtual machine to experiment**